smenjas/todo-vanilla/README.md

 # todo-vanilla

 This is a to-do app built with vanilla JavaScript.

-Copyright 2023 Benjamin Thornton, all rights reserved.
+It's an exercise to learn web development fundamentals, using the simplest technology stack: plain HTML, CSS, & client-side JS.

+## Exercise Constraints
+- No libraries, frameworks, templates, or preprocessors
+- No server side processing (e.g. Node or Deno)
+- No dev tools except Git, an editor, and a web browser